KaijuML/parent/README.md

 Original code can take up to several minutes to compute scores on the WikiBIO test set.
 With this implementation, it takes less than 10 seconds with 32 cpus.

-EDIT 06-04-2021: I have package everything so that it can be installed with pip.
+**EDIT 06-04-2021**: I have package everything so that it can be installed with pip.
 That way, you can install the repo once for all your projects.
 TODO: push to PyPI

 ```bash